dkypuros/atomic-lang-model/docs/nlp-verification-methods.md

 How do we know if a computational system truly handles linguistic recursion?
 This requires moving from abstract proofs to concrete, measurable tests using real language data.

+While our [Mathematical Foundations](mathematical-foundations.md) establish the theoretical framework through formal language theory and abstract algebra, this document focuses on empirical validation—how we test whether our implementation truly captures the recursive properties of human language.

 ## The Challenge of Empirical Validation

 ### What We Need to Test